dingxiong/research/data/cgl/00readme.txt

 reqBiGi_bak4.h5 : index 1 is further extended but failed at
 		Bi = -2.1, Gi = -5.4

-reqBiGi_bak4.h5 : index 2 is further extended but failed at
+reqBiGi_bak5.h5 : index 2 is further extended but failed at
 		Bi = -2.1, Gi = -5.4

+reqBiGi_bak6.h5 : both index 1 and 2 are extended in Bi axis